tanordheim/sherlock/README.md

 #### <ins>Nix Flake</ins>

 Add `sherlock.url = "github:Skxxtz/sherlock";` to the `inputs` of `flake.nix`.
-Sherlcok can be installed either as a standalone package; or managed with `home-manager`, which both installs and generates configuration files.
+Sherlock can be installed either as a standalone package; or managed with `home-manager`, which both installs and generates configuration files.

 To install the standalone package, add `sherlock.packages.${pkgs.system}.default` to `environment.systemPackages`.
 You will need to create the configuration files yourself, see below.